 According to a report from Boston Consulting Group, apparel retailers that have implemented personalisation strategies see sales gains of 10% or more, a rate three times faster than other retailers.

-In the fashion industry in particular, consumers are heavily influenced by the expression of their personal style, and when brands try to reflect their personalised fashion statement into a product, they feel connected to it on a whole new level.
+In the fashion industry in particular, consumers are heavily influenced by the expression of their style, and when brands try to reflect their hyper-personalised fashion statement into a product, they feel connected to it on a whole new level.
 So, it’s not only about wearing individual items but also about how these items can be combined to put together an outfit.

 Adidas tapped into the opportunity to educate and empower their consumers on how to become better runners.
 The company purchased the company Runtastic, which initially started as a classic GPS run tracking app but now has expanded into a wide array of connected training apps for cycling, cross- training and even sleeping.
 Plus, there’s hardware to boot.
-All of this, just to create an ecosystem of loyal consumers instead of just a customer base.
+All of this is just to create an ecosystem of loyal consumers instead of just a customer base.

 The Retail Apocalypse

 The fashion industry couldn’t save itself from the retail apocalypse happening all over the world, but most profoundly in the United States.
-There can be multiple reasons for store closures, but the annual State of Retailing Online study from the National Retail Federation (NRF) and Forrester claims that consumers aren’t abandoning retail brick and mortar stores.
+There can be multiple reasons for store closures, but the annual State of Retailing Online study from the National Retail Federation (NRF) and Forrester claims that consumers aren’t abandoning retail brick-and-mortar stores.
 Instead, they expect traditional and digital retailing to be intertwined.

-Rise of Digital Commerce
+The Rise of Digital Transformation of Ecommerce

-On a global level, e-commerce is growing rapidly.
-From 2018 to 2021, e-commerce sales have more than doubled.
+On a global level, ecommerce is growing rapidly.
+From 2018 to 2021, ecommerce sales have more than doubled.
 The shift towards digital commerce has also made it harder for fashion stores to pull customers into their physical stores and has forced companies to change their sales strategies.
 Brands and retailers now spend more time devising their sales promotions online and have increased their digital efforts to lure customers to buy more from their online stores.

 With Amazon as one of the benchmarks, the expectation trickles down to every other e-commerce store as well.
 Customers today want pixel-perfect websites with the best functionality and quick customer support day and night.
 They expect rapid deliveries and even better return policies.
-One of the leading fashion brands, Gucci, now offers deliveries in selected cities from the store to a customer home in just 90 minutes or less10.
-But there are other challenges which have to be deal with.
+One of the leading fashion brands, Gucci, now offers deliveries in selected cities from the store to a customer’s home in just 90 minutes or less10.
+But there are other challenges which have to be dealt with.

 Technological Expertise

 When the whole Internet was in its infancy in the 1990s, it was often sufficient to use off-the-shelf software to create a web store which would be considered adequate.
-With the proliferation of new business models, touchpoints and overall use-cases, things are changing rapidly.
+With the proliferation of new business models, touchpoints and overall use cases, things are changing rapidly.

 So, instead of relying on the old model, which is moving every technical project to external solution partners, who then use and modify monolithic, one-fits-all solutions such as Salesforce Commerce Cloud®, the focus is changing.